The following funding categories are available through the Annual Grants Program.

 • Demonstrate a multi-use or shared capability across two or more user groups.

-• Offer a contribution from the applicant that may be cash or in-kind support.
+• Offer a contribution from the applicant, which may be cash or in-kind support.

 Examples of eligible projects

-• Improvements to infrastructure which may include painting, repairing floors, re-wiring buildings or improvements to mobility access.
+• Improvements to infrastructure, for example: painting, repairing floors, re-wiring buildings, or improvements to mobility access.

 Examples of items not eligible for funding